Hire in Belgium

 Belgium has three official languages: French, Dutch and German.
 Generally speaking, French is more commonly spoken in the southern Wallonia region and Dutch in the northern Flemish region.
 Brussels is officially bilingual.

-Belgium HR at a Glance
+Belgian Human Resources at a Glance

 Employment law in Belgium is derived primarily from the following sources: